 The Shaman Healer’s Path is one of Initiation

-Anyone who wishes to follow the shamanic path in order to becoming a healer, must be clear on this one point:
+Anyone who wishes to follow the shamanic path in order to become a healer, must be clear on this one point:

 You will be broken open.

 If you have had a shell of protection around you, to avoid feeling difficult emotions, to avoid looking at personality traits such as arrogance or shyness, to avoid making hard changes in your life, or if you just prefer to ignore certain things because they are uncomfortable: The shell that you use to protect yourself from these things WILL BE BROKEN OPEN.
 The breaking open process is not an easy one, and is always harder when the shamanic practitioner is avoiding it.